Ballet San Jose: History

 The company was founded in 1985 as the "San Jose Cleveland Ballet," a co-venture with the ten-year-old Cleveland Ballet which offered to the dancers added performing exposure, and each city a ballet company for a moderate, shared investment.
 In 2000, the Cleveland Ballet ceased operations, and over half the dancers, the headquarters, and artistic director/choreographer Dennis Nahat moved to San Jose to continue operations there.
 The company was originally known as Ballet San Jose Silicon Valley, but in July 2006 shortened its name to simply Ballet San Jose.

 In 2003, the company gained benefactor and current chairman of the board John Fry, co-founder of Fry's Electronics.with a 1 million dollar contribution.
 Fry helped the company survive the dot-com crash and continued to support the company until he closed it in 2016.
 Over the years Fry became personally involved and Ballet San Jose faced increasing Fry's support, prompting Karen Loewenstern, founding board chair of Cleveland San Jose Ballet to say "...he bought himself a ballet company."

 By 2007, still led by founding artistic director, Dennis Nahat, there was a resident company of 44 dancers from 14 countries in four continents, with a repertoire of over 120 traditional and modern classical ballets.
 Performances at the San Jose Center for the Performing Arts are accompanied by the Symphony Silicon Valley.
-The Ballet is now a 'fully owned' resident company serving all of Silicon Valley.
+The Ballet was now a 'fully owned' resident company serving all of Silicon Valley.

 On December 23, 2011, Ballet San Jose and John Fry announced a partnership with American Ballet Theatre (ABT) which will license the company "to implement ABT's comprehensive National Training Curriculum for dancers and receive its rolodex and world renowned repertory".
 In January 2012, Nahat was “ousted” and John Fry in a letter prepared by his newly appointed Executive Director Stephanie Ziesel said that his services were no longer required due to the ABT arrangement.
 Fry said, “ABT and its artistic director Kevin McKenzie won't collaborate as long as Nahat is still here.
 You know, it's the greatest company in the world.“.
 Shortly after, Fry stepped down from the board, replaced as chair by Lorraine Gilmore of Edison Pharmaceuticals.
 Kathy Kolder, Vice President of Fry's Electronics, remained on the board with Fry's intention to continue its financial support.
 But, it did not come to be.